Jeon-ChanYoung/Flow-Matching-Pytorch/README.md

 <br>

 ## Latent Flow Matching
-Rather than working in pixel space, we pre-train a VAE and apply Flow Matching in the latent space (shape: (3, 16, 16) -> (8, 4, 4)).
-The UNet predicts velocity fields over compact latent vectors instead of raw pixels, making training more efficient while capturing higher-level structure.
+Instead of working in pixel space, we pre-train a VAE and apply Flow Matching in its latent space ((3, 16, 16) -> (8, 4, 4)).
+The UNet predicts velocity fields over compact latent vectors rather than raw pixels, making training more efficient while capturing higher-level structure.

 <br>